Create a Database Snapshot (Transact-SQL)

 This section contains the following examples:

-A. Creating a snapshot on the AdventureWorks database
+This example creates a database snapshot on the

-CREATE DATABASE AdventureWorks_dbss1800 ON ( NAME = AdventureWorks_Data, FILENAME = 'C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\Data\AdventureWorks_data_1800.ss' ) AS SNAPSHOT OF AdventureWorks; GO
+CREATE DATABASE AdventureWorks_dbss1800 ON ( NAME = AdventureWorks_Data, FILENAME = 'C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\MSSQL\Data\AdventureWorks_data_1800.ss' ) AS SNAPSHOT OF AdventureWorks; GO